doozr/guac/README.md

 ```
 ChannelsList gets a list of channel information.

+All channels, including archived channels, are returned excluding private
+channels.
+Use GroupsList to retrieve private channels.

 #### func (WebClient) GroupsList

 ```go
 func (c WebClient) GroupsList() (channels []ChannelInfo, err error)
 ```
 GroupsList gets a list of private channel information.

-Slack's nomenclature for
-different types of channel is weird.
+All private channels, but not single or multi-user IMs.

 #### func (WebClient) IMOpen